-What is infringement
+What is a patent?

 When the invention is a product

 The ‘right to dispose’ is similar to the ‘right to offer’.
 Both relate to selling the product.
 The ‘right to dispose’ is the actual act of selling, and the ‘right to offer’ is the act of offering for sale.
-Both of these rights are exhausted upon the first legitimate sale of the patented product and so the rights do no extend to any subsequent resale of the product.

 When the invention is a process